saadislamm/Grain128a-authentication/README.md

 ## How to run

-Execute "Grain128a.m" in MATLAB and verify the results with the ones provided in the paper.
+Execute "Grain128a.m" in MATLAB and verify the test vectors provided in the paper.